 Create surprise and delight with visual content

 Retailers have long understood the essential need for content – catalogs, mailers, advertising, online and social media.
-They also understand the challenges of creating outstanding content – time, money and resources.
-The cost of elaborate photo shoots on location, with stylists, hair/makeup, models, and props can soar into the tens or hundreds of thousands.
+They also understand the challenges of creating outstanding content – time, money, and resources.
+The cost of elaborate photo shoots on location, with stylists, hair/makeup, models, and props, can soar into the tens or hundreds of thousands.
 On the budget side of creating visual content are the basic product shots (maybe or maybe not on models) or lay downs (flat lays).
-We are now in a world where model-centric photoshoots are simply not possible and it will be a while before they are booked again.
+We are now in a world where model-centric photoshoots are simply not possible, and it will be a while before they are booked again.

 Dissolve the red tape of process

 Beyond the expense lies resources.
 Who internally is going to own generating this content, who needs to use it, for what, and who has a say in what is actually created?
 This can be split across five or more teams internally and the entire process is bogged down in the time it takes to approve what is considered “on-brand.”
 Today, retailers don’t have the time to get stuck in a cumbersome process – everything is changing so rapidly, they need to streamline and get creative about how to use what they have.
-A current example is the unexpected need for retailers to abandon plans (and marketing assets) tied to Easter and instead showcase products that suit a home-bound customer.
+A current example is an unexpected need for retailers to abandon plans (and marketing assets) tied to Easter and instead showcase products that suit a home-bound customer.

 Test new ideas and tap into technologies

 Savvy brands are using this time to get creative and test out new things.
 For instance, eyewear brand Quay Australia was forced to redirect its internal teams to overcome the closure of two of its three major distribution channels – retail store and wholesale.
-With a shift in focus onto its direct-to-consumer digital channels, the company is now trying new ideas and connecting with its customer base to maintain and strengthen loyalty in ways they never would have thought, including hosting virtual events and online cocktail parties, doing more 1:1 video communications with customers, and implementing new virtual try-on tools.
+With a shift in focus onto its direct-to-consumer digital channels, the company is now trying new ideas and connecting with its customer base to maintain and strengthen loyalty in ways they would never have thought, including hosting virtual events and online cocktail parties, doing more 1:1 video communications with customers, and implementing new virtual try-on tools.

 Other brands are looking at ways to repurpose existing content from product shoots to generate style and outfit recommendations with Stylitics.
-Many of our customers saw such high ROI, they boosted their programs and extended beyond the website into other digital channels including mobile apps, social media, ad retargeting, and email.
+Many of our customers saw such high ROI, they boosted their programs and extended beyond the website into other digital channels, including mobile apps, social media, ad retargeting, and email.

 Work with what you have

 As we move into an era of more considered purchasing, it becomes critically important to focus on enhancing the online shopping experience with visual inspiration.
 Consumers have shifted to online shopping and are learning new behaviors and rituals that will extend well into the future.
-To service these needs, brands and retailers need to throw out the old playbooks and look to see how they can adapt their products and distribution models to meet altered customer demand in the face of what is, at least for now, the new normal.
+To service these needs, brands and retailers need to throw out the old playbooks and see how they can adapt their products and distribution models to meet altered customer demand in the face of what is, at least for now, the new normal.